Pricing

 The first step in perfecting your event pricing strategy is to consider critical factors influencing the event management cost.
 These include:

-Run polls and surveys to determine how your target audience perceives your event’s value.
+Alternatively, run polls and surveys to determine how your target audience perceives your event’s value.
 Once you have that figured out, you can offer it through connections, experiences, and information, respecting their perception of value.

 The demographic profile of your target audience plays an instrumental role in shaping your pricing strategy.
 Understanding your audience’s purchasing power and preferences is the first step to creating an inclusive event pricing strategy.
 This knowledge allows you to customize your event ticket prices to their needs, increasing the likelihood of ticket sales.